inbloom/ldap-in-memory/README.md

 # In-Memory LDAP Server

 ## Overview
 The in-memory LDAP server (IM-LDAP) simplifies the task of standing up an LDAP server for non-production environments.
 This document explains how to easily configure an IM-LDAP directory server for testing, demonstration purposes, or simple LDAP data processing tasks.
-IM-LDAP allows for easy, cross-platform development of applications, such as the [inBloom Secure Data Service](http://github.com/secure-data-service), that rely on an LDAP server.
+IM-LDAP allows for easy, cross-platform development of applications, such as the [Secure Data Service](https://github.com/inbloom/secure-data-service), that rely on an LDAP server.

 This implementation leverages the [UnboundedID Java SDK](https://www.unboundid.com/products/ldapsdk/).
 This library includes a fast, powerful, and user-friendly Java API for communicating with LDAP directory servers.
 The UnboundID Identity Data Platform provides a directory services solution designed to scale for extremely large identity datasets and also provides the data synchronization services necessary to support a low-risk migration from existing directory services solutions.